davewsmith/homelab/README.md

-# Homelab Stuff
+# us-west-Π

-Configuration stuff for my homelab.
+Configuration/deployment scripts for my rolling disaster of a homelab.

 Having been cobbled together from various sources, this is beyond use-at-your-own-risk-ware.